What is a credit inquiry?

 A financial institution wants to send you a preapproval offer

 Financial institutions often use soft credit inquiries to prescreen people who might be interested in their financial services.
-Then they send preapproval offers to the people who qualify.
+Then they send offers to the people who qualify.
 This lets them attract more business from qualified applicants.
 If you receive a preapproval offer from a company, they likely used a soft credit inquiry to view your credit report beforehand.

 You want to find out if you prequalify with a specific lender